Posted on Leave a comment

 Native workflows and manual cleanup should always be considered first.
 They are safe, transparent, and often sufficient for resolving issues related to missing assets, bloated save histories, or poorly managed references.
 They also provide a clearer understanding of how and why a scene has degraded over time.

 When problems persist beyond what manual methods can realistically address, third-party tools become essential.
 Internal scene bloat and legacy data call for sanitization tools such as Prune Scene or Cleaner.
 Broken external references require a focused solution like ECleaner.
 Unstable or corrupted scenes benefit from diagnostic tools like Forensic before any destructive action is taken.
+Excessively deep or chaotic hierarchies in imported CAD/BIM scenes can be addressed with specialized hierarchy cleanup tools such as Hierarchy Guardian.

 In many real-world cases, these approaches are not mutually exclusive.
 The most robust workflows combine careful manual practices with targeted tools, always supported by versioned backups and incremental testing.